 Maryland’s Community Options Waiver, also referred to as the Home and Community-Based Options Waiver, allows elderly individuals and those with physical disabilities who need nursing-home-level care to receive care services in their home or a group living community facility instead of being institutionalized.
 Group living communities can include assisted living residences, provided they are participating in the program and willing to accept the Medicaid payment rates.

-The CO Waiver is popular both with families and the state of Maryland, but for different reasons.
+The Community Options Waiver is popular both with families and the state of Maryland, but for different reasons.
 Participants generally prefer to remain living at home for as long as possible; this waiver assists them in doing so.
 The cost of caring for someone at home is also less expensive for the state than it would be to place the individual in a nursing home.
 This is because home care utilizes caregiving assistance from family members.

 Maryland Medicaid programs in general are sometimes referred to as Medical Assistance (MA).

-Participants must be at least 18 years of age to be eligible and they must be assessed and found in need of nursing home level care.
+Participants must be at least 18 years of age to be eligible and they must be assessed and found in need of nursing-home-level care.
 Those between the ages of 18 and 64 must be physically disabled.